gist – a minimalist upper ontology

 Major Version Migration

 Major versions are not backward compatible.
-To facilitate migration of both your gist-based ontologies and data to the latest major version of gist, the release package contains migration scripts and instructions, along with instructions for implementing the new time model.
-If you are currently using gist 9.x or earlier, you must apply the migration scripts in sequence - e.g., first 10.x and then 11.x.
+To facilitate migration of your gist-based ontologies and instance data to the latest major version of gist, the release package contains migration scripts and instructions.
+You must apply the migration scripts in sequence; e.g., if you are using gist 11, you must apply the gist 12 migrations scripts before the gist 13 scripts.
+See the migration guide in the release package for further details.

-gist is distributed under the Creative Commons 3.0 Attribution-ShareAlike license, which only requires that you attribute the source (http://semanticarts.com/gist) when you use it.
-In addition, we require that any gist concepts remain in the gist namespace (https://w3id.org/semanticarts/ns/ontology/gist/), and that you not define your own terms within the gist namespace.
+gist is distributed under the Creative Commons Attribution 4.0 International license, which only requires that you attribute the source (http://semanticarts.com/gist) when you use it.
+In addition, we require that any gist concepts remain in the gist namespace (https://w3id.org/semanticarts/ns/ontology/gist/) and that you not define your own terms within the gist namespace.

 (Can't afford free?
 Purchase a perpetual license)